intenvy/snapp-surge/README.md

 **Scaling Up Write Throughput**

 When the single inserts into db do not work, we can simply bulk insert in mini batches. <br>
-These batches must be both limited by time and size.
-Our average latency will increase, but we will be able to write more observations per second.
+These batches must be limited by both time and size.
+This way our average latency would increase, but we will be able to write more observations per second.

 <br>